ChrispyBacon-dev/baconflip/README.md

-# BaconFlip - LiteLLM Discord Bot
+      # BaconFlip - Your Personality-Driven, LiteLLM-Powered Discord Bot

-This is a customizable Discord chat bot built with Python using the `Nextcord` library.
-It connects to various Large Language Models (LLMs) via a `liteLLM` proxy instance, allowing flexible AI interactions.

-Core features include:
+**Tired of generic Discord bots?
+Ready to unleash the full power of cutting-edge AI with your *own* unique twist?**

+BaconFlip isn't just another chat bot; it's a highly customizable framework built with Python (`Nextcord`) designed to connect seamlessly to virtually **any Large Language Model (LLM)** via a `liteLLM` proxy.
+Whether you want to chat with GPT-4o, Gemini, Claude, Llama, or your own local models, BaconFlip provides the bridge.

+**Why Check Out BaconFlip?**

+*   🧠 **Universal LLM Access:** Stop being locked into one AI provider. `liteLLM` lets you switch models easily.
+*   🎭 **Deep Personality Customization:** Define your bot's unique character, quirks, and speaking style with a simple `LLM_SYSTEM_PROMPT` in the config.
+Want a flirty bacon bot?
+A stoic philosopher?
+A pirate captain?
+Go wild!
+*   💬 **Real Conversations:** Thanks to Redis-backed memory, BaconFlip remembers recent interactions per-user, leading to more natural and engaging follow-up conversations.
+*   🚀 **Easy Docker Deployment:** Get the bot (and its Redis dependency) running quickly and reliably using Docker Compose.
+*   🔧 **Flexible Interaction:** Engage the bot via `@mention`, its configurable name (`BOT_TRIGGER_NAME`), or simply by replying to its messages.
+*   🎉 **Fun & Dynamic Features:** Includes LLM-powered commands like `!8ball` and unique, AI-generated welcome messages alongside standard utilities.
+*   ⚙️ **Solid Foundation:** Built with modern Python practices (`asyncio`, Cogs) making it a great base for adding your own features.

+**Core Features Include:**

-*   LLM chat interaction triggered by `@mention`, configured name (`BOT_TRIGGER_NAME`), or direct replies.
+*   LLM chat interaction (via Mention, Name Trigger, or Reply)
-*   Conversation history persistence using Redis.
+*   Redis-backed conversation history
-*   Configurable system prompt to define the bot's personality.
+*   Configurable system prompt for personality
-*   Channel muting (`!mute`/`!unmute`) controlled by a designated admin user.
+*   Admin-controlled channel muting (`!mute`/`!unmute`)
+*   Standard + LLM-generated welcome messages (`!testwelcome` included)
-*   Basic fun commands (`!roll`, `!coinflip`, `!choose`, `!avatar`, `!8ball` with LLM).
+*   Fun commands: `!roll`, `!coinflip`, `!choose`, `!avatar`, `!8ball` (LLM)
-*   Welcome messages for new users.
-*   Deployment via Docker Compose.
+*   Docker Compose deployment setup

+---

 ## Setup and Installation